nxp-imx/efficientdet-imx/README.md

 * **Download and convert models to tflite.**
    	* **Windows**: Use setup_tflite.py, for example `python3 setup_tflite.py d0`
         * You can also specifiy quantization options, such as `python3 setup_tflite.py d0 INT8`
+        * Please note that the application is designed to work with models with no optimizations or INT8 quantization.
+Using FP32 or FP16 quantized models requires different input data type.
     * **Linux**  : Use setup_tflite.sh, for example `./setup_tflite.sh d0`
         * You can specify quantization options, such as `./setup_tflite.sh d0 INT8`
+        * Please note that the application is designed to work with models with no optimizations or INT8 quantization.
+Using FP32 or FP16 quantized models requires different input data type.

 * A `.tflite` file will be created in `models/<model>` folder.
 Copy the `.tflite` file to i.MX8 board